oddek/8-bit-Computer/README.md

 * RAM
 * IO

-and the top level structure can be seen in the figure below:
+Where the top level structure can be seen in the figure below:
 ![Top level schematic](img/topLevelSchematic.png)

-For now, the IO only handles output, and is pretty much hardcoded to work with an HD44780 LCD display.
+For now, the IO only handles output, and is pretty much hard-coded to work with an HD44780 LCD display.
 The seven segment display is embedded on the Basys3, and shows the current contents on the address and data bus.

 The modMillionCounter is there to provide a reduced clock speed, as the Basys3 clock runs at 100MHz

-When generating the bitstream, the ROM will be filled with the currently selected program, and the program counter wil start reading at address 0.
+When generating the bitstream, the ROM will be filled with the currently selected program, and the program counter will start reading at address 0.

 For simplicity, the data bus and address bus are 8 bits wide.
 RAM, ROM and IO are all accessed via the same buses, and the address scheme can be seen in the table below: